saltukalakus/PixelLock/README.md

 ### Security Challenge

 This is an open challenge for those interested in bug bounties.
 Find a way to decrypt the secret images in this [Gist](https://gist.github.com/saltukalakus/3ed86910ea2eee6c6e72f8def4c6017c).

 If you can generate one of the original images, you win **500 GBP**!

-All of the images are hiding different secret images.
-The base image and password used are the same in all samples.
-The samples are encrypted with the default usage shown in the Usage section of this README file.

-**Rules:**

-1. You should not target or attack my computer or any of my online accounts.
-Accessing the image that way is not eligible for the reward.

-2. The accepted method for the reward is through finding a vulnerability in this project or its dependencies and leveraging it to bypass the security.

-3. If you brute-force the secret and that works, you need to share proof of your brute-force attempt.
-I suggest not going that route, as it would probably be impractical.
-However, if you find a way to minimize the possible set of secrets to brute-force, that may be a valid approach.

-4. Open an issue in this repository, upload one of the original images, and ping me @saltukalakus.
-Please do not disclose how you were able to bypass the encryption.
-I will reach out to you to understand how you bypassed it.

-5. Only the **first** hacker who opens an issue with the correct image wins.

-6. The challenge is time-boxed.
-It will end on July 31, 2025, at 1 PM UTC.
-I will share the secret in the same Gist in the comments section if no one has found it by then.
+You may find the the rules and other details [here](https://gist.github.com/saltukalakus/3ed86910ea2eee6c6e72f8def4c6017c#file-1description-md) in the same Gist.

 ### Disclaimer